41Baloo/balooProxy/README.md

 The command `rtlogs` enables "real time logs", meaning the terminal log will not, like usually, update every second with the latest logs but will instead instantly update, as soon as there is another request to log.
 Notice, this might require a lot of cpu when your proxy is getting attacked

-### `cachemode`

-The command `cachemode` toggles whether or not the proxy tries to cache content on and off.
-If you don't have any custom cache rules, this is disabled by default.
-It is suggested not to turn on if you don't have any custom cache rules, as it might lead to increased cpu usage

-### `delcache`

-The command `delcache` allows you to instantly clear the cache of the domain you are currently watching

 ### `reload`